DarkGhostHunter/Laratraits/README.md

 * [`ModelType`](src/Models/ModelType.php): Useful for Models that share a single table but a different "column type".
 * [`HasFile`](src/Models/HasFile.php): Associates a single file to the Model.
 The File contents is automatically saved when model is persisted/updated.
 Hash checking is always done.

+### Pipelines

+* [`QueuesPipeline`](src/Pipelines/DispatchesPipeline.php): Makes any class extending a Pipeline to be queueable, which is useful when pipelines have expensive logic.

 ### Global Scopes

 * [`MacrosEloquent`](src/Scopes/MacrosEloquent.php): Automatically adds selective Macros to the Eloquent Builder instance itself, instead of globally, when using a Global Scope.
 Append a method with "macro" and return a Closure to use as macro.